 Table of Contents

-Liver Cirrhosis occurs when unhealthy scar tissue replaces healthy tissue as a result of late-stage liver disease.
+Liver Cirrhosis occurs when unhealthy scar tissue replaces healthy tissue due to late-stage liver disease.

-There are several common causes of liver cirrhosis, including alcohol use disorder, fatty-liver disease, and hepatitis.
-Cirrhosis is not curable, and often causes permanent damage to the organ that can be fatal.
+There are several causes of liver cirrhosis, including alcohol use disorder, fatty-liver disease, and hepatitis.
+Cirrhosis is not curable and often causes permanent damage to the organ that can be fatal.

 The condition is most common in adults between the ages of 45 and 54, with research suggesting that about 1 in 400 adults in the United States have cirrhosis, according to the National Institute of Diabetes and Digestive and Kidney Diseases.